 Service Options and Pricing

-If you select their most basic service called Concord Standard, you’ll pay $79.95 a month.
-They use the Fair Credit Reporting Act to get negatives removed from your credit report by contacting the credit bureaus and communicate with your creditors to protect your reports and scores.
+If you select their most basic service called Concord Standard, you’ll pay $89.95 a month.
+In this price plan they use the Fair Credit Reporting Act to get negatives removed from your credit report by contacting the credit bureaus and communicate with your creditors to protect your reports and scores.

 What I Don’t Like About Lexington Law